 The Wilmette Institute is interested in developing 30 to 60-minute modules on various aspects of the Bahá’í Faith that would be available via the web for free and could be played at any time.
 The modules would come with a video, faculty notes, and suggested readings and questions that relate to the topic.
 We would welcome suggestions for modules we should develop.

-The Wilmette Institute has over 100 faculty.
+The Wilmette Institute has close to 100 faculty.
 Browse through their bios to see their specialties and subjects of interest.
 Our webinar speakers are yet another pool of potential speakers.
 We will be glad to make recommendations to you and assist you to arrange for one of them to speak to your classes about the Bahá’í Faith.
 The vast majority of our faculty are familiar with Zoom and would not charge to make an appearance to your class.

 We are available any time to answer research and bibliographic questions by telephone, email, or Zoom.
 Contact us at firstname.lastname@example.org or call 877-wilmette toll free.